Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 f(TRUE, FALSE)
 ```

 The type matching goes from most specific to most abstract, following class hierarchies for classes and would match integer over numeric over complex for numerical values.
-So, if we define a version of `f` that matches integers for the first value it will call that one when we give it an integer and the version defined above when we call it with `numeric` values.
+So, if we define a version of `f` that matches integers for the first value, it will call that one when we give it an integer and the version defined above when we call it with `numeric` values.

 ```{r, message=FALSE, warning=FALSE, results="hide"}
 setMethod("f", signature = c("integer", "complex"),